 Employees are granted telework privileges– on an episodic or regular basis or for special circumstances.

 Telework on an episodic basis is short-term and requires first line supervisor approval.
-Telework on a regular basis involves work at an alternate site one day every week or every other week and requires first line supervisor approval
+Telework on a regular basis involves working at an alternate site on a regular basis as approved by your supervisor.

 Special circumstances surrounding telework typically involves a work-at-home agreement- combining leave and part-time telecwork.
 Some recent examples of special circumstances include caring for an ill family member, assisting a family member recovering from surgery or adjusting to a new child.
 The Chairman’s and employee’supervisors approval is required for all telework involving special circumstances.